CJCascalheira/ml-gender-dysphoria/README.md

 Classifying gender dysphoria disclosures on Reddit using machine learning (ML) techniques.

 ## Data
 * **Training Set**.
-The df_train.csv is labeled.
+The df_truth.csv is labeled.
 It has ~600 labels from human and the rest are from different subreddits.
 If from r/GenderDysphoria, then labeled 1; if from r/askscience, labeled 2.

 * **Testing Set**.
-The df_test.csv is not yet labeled.
+The df_primary.csv is not yet labeled.
 However, we will develop an ML classifier to machine-label these data and then perform error analysis.
 For an example, see Saha et al. (2019).
 The testing dataset is comprised of posts from different transgender-specific subreddits.

 ## Features
 * **Clinical Keywords**.
 Taken from the top five non-common (e.g., "individuals", "female") keywords featured in the DSM-5.